yogeshwaran01/lyricy/README.md

   -q, --query TEXT       search for this query instead of track name -d, --disable-preview  Disable the preview
-  --show                 Print the lyrics and ask for confirmation --lru PATH             Lyrics file to add on track --help                 Show this message and exit.
+  --show                 Print the lyrics and ask for confirmation --lrc PATH             Lyrics file to add on track --help                 Show this message and exit.
 ```